 Prescribed Fire In The Rainwater Basin

-In the Rainwater Basin, fire is an important tool in controlling woody encroachment by Eastern Red Cedar as well as undesirable invasive plant communities like reed canary grass, cattail, and river bullrush.
-These plant communities choke out native vegetation that historically provided essential seeds utilized by migratory waterfowl.
-The benefits from fire used on wetland landscapes are best shown when paired with other management techniques like grazing, herbicide application, and mechanical removal of woody species.
+When used properly under controlled conditions, fire can be incredibly important management tool.
+For example, prescribed fire is used on playa wetlands in the Rainwater Basin to control encroachment by Eastern Red Cedar as well as other invasive plant communities like reed canary grass, cattail, and river bullrush.
+These plant communities choke out native, moist soil vegetation that provide essential seeds for migratory waterfowl.
+The benefits from fire are best shown when paired with other management techniques like grazing, herbicide application, and mechanical removal of woody species.